It’s been two weeks since the phenomenal Innovative Legal Services Forum Supported by Legito.

 We heard a lot of inspiring innovation stories from corporate counsels, attorneys, and legal engineers.

 I was thinking how was ILSF 2019 different from ILSF 2018 and if there is any unifying element among all speeches.

-Previous years, we had a discussion about whether legal-tech will replaces jobs in legal services, or not.
-This year, my feeling was that there is no such intensive discussion anymore and the opinion of the vast majority of lawyers, as well as legal engineers, is that legal-tech will significantly change the way lawyers work, but will not replace lawyers.
+In the previous years, we had a discussion about whether legal tech will replace jobs in legal services, or not.
+This year, my feeling was that there is no such intensive discussion anymore and the opinion of the vast majority of lawyers, as well as legal engineers, is that legal tech will significantly change the way lawyers work, but will not replace lawyers.

-Another fact I realized, and it made me super happy, was that a lot of young lawyers (till 30 years old) are tech-savvy and excited about legal-tech.
-I think it’s about 50% which may not seem that impressive compared to other sectors, but it’s still a lot more than previous generations of lawyers.
+Another fact I realized, and it made me super happy, was how many young lawyers (under 30 years) are tech-savvy and excited about legal tech.
+I think it’s about 50%, which may not seem that impressive compared to other sectors, but it’s still a lot more than previous generations of lawyers.
 The trend is positive.